quadcopter-ar/QuadcopterAR-Shooting/ProjectDocument.md

 - `AbstractCameraController.cs` and `QuadcopterCameraController.cs`: for some addition control on console position and some basic work
 - `CrossHair.cs`: for controlling the crosshair
 - `HealthBar.cs`: for controlling the health bar and UI text
+- `BasicMovement.cs`: for controlling the quadcopter in the game by oculus controller.
+- `NetworkController.cs`: A network controller for photon, it calls photon api to establish photon's multiplayer network.
+When multiplayer network are established and players enter into the game room, it will print out debug info to ensure network is established.
+- `JoystickControl.cs`: a script to control the joystick prefab in the game.
+It basically use Lerp for linear interpolation of the rotation of joystick prefab.
+User can set the rotation strength by changing the stepSize variable in unity and leftStickTrueRightStickFalse variable to select if the prefab is for left joy stick or right joystick.
+- `MissileLauncher.cs`: a script used for missile launching motion.
+It detects oculus controller and fires a missile when user press "fire" button.
+It uses `NormalModeMissileMovement.cs` as default firing mode of the missile in the game.
+Users can define different speeds and effects of the missile by creating and deriving a similar script and enable it in `MissileLauncher.cs` from `AbstractCameraController.cs`.
+- `NormalModeMissileMovement.cs`: a script that defines the speed and effect of the missile fired by normal mode in the game.
+Currently, this is the only firing mode in the game.
+- `AbstractCameraController.cs`: a script that defines the abstract class for missile movement modes in the game.
+- `Pun2RoomManager.cs`: a script used for establishing a game room manager using Pun2 Engine.
+- `CreateCurvedPlane.cs`: a script to project video from the camera on the quadcopter in the real-life to the game.
+For more info, please contact Jim.
+- `CurvedPlanePositioner.cs`: a script to position the above curve plane.
+For more info, please contact Jim.
+- `PhotonPlayerManager.cs`: a script used for player management by Pun2 Engine Api.
+- `Pun2GameLobby.cs`: a script to create a Pun2 UI game lobby and allows users to join the game room.
+- `_ync.cs`: a utility script to create connection for the sync of the quadcopter in real-life and the game.
+For more info, please contact Jim.
+- `server.cs`: a server for connecting game and the quadcopter in real-life.
+For more info, please contact Jim.

 The following are the relevant fbx objects (unfortunately, due to the fact that unity doesn't support some of the materials I used in blender, so it is not as `fancy` as it looks in blender):
 - `console` : spaceship fbx object imported from blender after the 3d model is developed and render